 Active Service Bundle

-A bundle of products which consists of an Active Service, Span Data, Active Time Series, and other items with limits detailed on a Lightstep order form
+A bundle of products which consists of an Active Service, Span Data, Active Time Series, and other items with limits detailed on a Cloud Observability order form

 Active Time Series (ATS)

 A set of timestamped measurements that share a metric name and a unique set of tag keys and values.
 Other vendors refer to this concept as “custom metric” or “metric time series.”
-In Lightstep, the cost of a time series is prorated hourly.
+In Cloud Observability, the cost of a time series is prorated hourly.
 See also distribution.

 alert